asifdanishyar/IFD-Milestone-Project/README.md

 + I have got the Javascript code from google and edit it according to my needs.
 + I spent lots of time on menu toggle Class which was not working when i was testing in smaller screen.
 I shared this issue with Slack Community, mentor, totur support and finally playing with the coding words in js, i was able to solve the issue and move forward.
+Of course i have got reply to my question, but it was already done.
 + Credit to my mentor Sandeep Aggarwal for his recommendations and suggestions to improve my site.

 ### **Author**